1. UAVHub Frequently Asked Questions (FAQ's)

 What is the difference between a PfCO Course and a GVC drone course?

-The PfCO is a legacy permission that is no longer available replaced by an Operational Authorisation with a GVC.
+The PfCO is a legacy permission that is no longer available replaced by the CAA Operational Authorisation.

-The CAA will no longer issue the Permission for Commercial Operation (PfCO), they only issue an Operational Authorisation if you have done a General VLOS Certificate Drone Course (GVC).
+The CAA will no longer issue the Permission for Commercial Operation (PfCO), they only issue an Operational Authorisation if you have completed a General VLOS Certificate Drone Course to hold the GVC.

-If you have done a GVC drone course you will be granted an Operational Authorisation.
+If you have completed a GVC drone course you can apply for an Operational Authorisation 9OA) or operate under someone else's OA.

 If you wish to book onto a GVC Drone Course click here.